Our 2.99% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 Fact: A recession is technically considered an economic contraction reported for at least two financial quarters in a row, but typically a pronounced and persistent period of economic decline.

-Mortgage rule changes in 2024 will offer more help to home buyers and owners.
+Mortgage rule changes coming soon will offer more help to home buyers and owners.

 Along with an anticipated period of declining interest rates, a spate of new mortgage rules should help improve affordability for some home buyers and enable more homeowners to save on their mortgage renewals: